solestormcat-corp/SoleStormCatPY/README.md

 1. [YouTube](https://youtube.com), "YouTube"

 ## Terminal
-"Terminal" is a way to easily access the user's system default terminal.
+"terminal" is a way to easily access the user's system default terminal.
 So, if you want to check for an update for your package, you could easily do that!
-There are also two versions of "Terminal": "Terminal" and "TerminalGUI".
+There are also two versions of "terminal": "terminal" and "terminalGUI".
 Here is how you can tell which each is!

 ### Both "Terminal" Types
-There are two types of "Terminal" Here they are:
+There are two types of "terminal" Here they are:
-"Terminal":
+"terminal":
 This is the default terminal runner.
-Everything is done within the Terminal.
+Everything is done within the terminal.

-"TerminalGUI":
+"terminalGUI":
 This asks the user for a command within a `tkinter` GUI.
-The output will be printed in the real Terminal.
+The output will be printed in the real terminal.
 (Requires `tkinter` module)

 ### How To Use
-To run "Terminal" in your application, here is a way to use it.
-As per the example above, updating your package would require the `command` string, which holds your command that you are going to run (example: `command = 'pip install tkinter'`), along with `{However "Terminal" is specified}.terminalrun(command)` (For "Terminal), or run `import SoleStormCatPY.TerminalGUI` (For "TerminalGUI", does NOT require `command`).
+To run "terminal" in your application, here is a way to use it.
+As per the example above, updating your package would require the `command` string, which holds your command that you are going to run (example: `command = 'pip install tkinter'`), along with `SoleStormCatPY.terminal.terminalrun(command)` (For "terminal), or run `import SoleStormCatPY.terminal.terminalGUI()` (For "terminalGUI", does NOT require `command`).
 Have Fun Running commands via Python!

 ## System Info